 Top dressing with a slow release fertilizer works well to keep the plants healthy and full of flowers.
-Calipetite is less sensitive to iron deficiency from high pH than other commercial Calibrachoa lines.
+SuperCal is less sensitive to iron deficiency from high pH than calibrachoa.
 However, in areas with high alkaline water, periodic applications with an acid fertilizer, such as Miracle Gro, may be needed.
-In some locations Calipetite may be attacked by caterpillars and Tobacco Bud Worm (Heliothis virescens) which damage new growth and flower buds.
+In some locations SuperCal may be attacked by Tobacco Bud Worm (Heliothis virescens) which damages new growth and flower buds.
 A safe and natural (biological) remedy for controlling this pest is Dipel or Bt (Bacillus thuringiensis var.
 Kurstaki).
 The product is applied to the leaves either with a pump sprayer or as a dust (ferti-lome).
 Periodic applications are needed; especially after heavy rains.